-The name of Company's and its subsidiaries' auditor for the 2017 Financial Statements is Rosaporn Decharkom, Certified Public Accountant (Thailand) No. 5659 of EY Office Limited.
+The name of Company's auditor for the 2017 Financial Statements is Sophon Permsirivallop, Certified Public Accountant (Thailand) No. 3182 of EY Office Limited and the name of its subsidiaries' auditor is Rosaporn Decharkom, Certified Public Accountant (Thailand) No. 5659 of EY Office Limited.